What is Special Education?

 Notice of Public Comment: Annual State Application under Part B of the IDEA

-The Hawaii State Department of Education, Monitoring and Compliance Office (previously Special Projects Office) will accept public comments regarding the application from March 16, 2018, to April 16, 2018, at 4:00p.m.
-Please include contact information with your comments so that Special Projects staff can contact you if there are any questions or clarification is needed.
-Submit comments at:
+The Hawaii State Department of Education, Monitoring and Compliance Branch (previously Monitoring and Compliance Office) will accept public comments regarding the application from March 23, 2019, to April 22, 2019, at 4 p.m.
+Please include contact information with your comments so that Monitoring and Compliance Branch staff can contact you if there are any questions or clarification is needed.
+Submit comments at: email@example.com.

 Comments may also be sent to: